carriefeng23/STAT5243-Project-2/README.md

   - 3. Select the Y variable through drop down menu `Select Y variable:`
 ## How to Use
 - Select dataset
+- Choose plot type
 - Choose primary variable
 - (Optional) Choose secondary variable
-- View plot and summary
+- View plot and summary on the right side of the tab panel
 ## Outputs
 - Dataset Summary
 - EDA Plot